Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - ECS Doom.
 Doom with Things an Entity Component System class.
 Modular description! add stuffs to it.
 Automatically converts Doom's description into ECS modules.
 Make it all Data Oriented.
 - The Provoked.
 Mancubus on wheelchair.
 Classname FatModerator.
 Shoots fireball onto the sky & then the fireball flies like guided missle towards player, at high speed as Cyberdemon's missile.
 You must take cover a lot. id, you're going to be responsible for class naming Mancubus `fatso`.
 You have no idea, what's funny in your time, becomes so provoking & so body shaming today.
 So much, everyone has to bites the dust in their own community whatsoever.
 Well, it's unchangeable.
 They have to face it.
 Who the hell asking help anyway?
 Or hangout with strangers who knows what their true faces are, these days?
 - In Indonesia, you fight organizations (Mass organizations / ormas) who claims do good, with no evidence of good.
 In US (& around & maybe various countries of Europe maybe), you fight individuals who claims do good, with no evidence of good.
+- New idea.
+Freedoom Phase Eternal is Ender game knock off.
+After you anhilate entire alien civilization you guilt. then suddenly a queen serpentipede has recently laid eggs, desperate for new home as she is dying.
+The player who won commemorate awards fly a plane with bringing these eggs to planets far away
+- Freedoom Dark ages. the alien used to be ally, but then at the end betrayed the player which led to Phase 1.

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes